-Project summary
+Research summary

-Please provide a summary of your proposal, including key goals.
-(200 words max.)
+Please provide a summary of your proposed research, including key goals, for an expert audience (200 words max.)

+Please provide a summary of your research proposal, aimed towards an expert audience.
 This will be used as a short form 'abstract' and is necessary to enable the Trust to classify your proposal by subject area.
 This synopsis may be disclosed on the Wellcome Trust website and may be used for other publishing purposes.
 For all our awards, we publish the synopsis as part of the grant details made available externally.